Things to do in Palomino Colombia

 Getting to Palomino is easy.
 Most people come from Santa Marta or Tayrona.
 You just need to get on the same bus from the market in Santa Marta that takes you to Tayrona.
 Palomino is around 1.5 hours from Tayrona… Although this really depends on traffic!
 There is one main road that connects Santa marta, Tayrona and Palomino.
 This makes traveling between the three easy as it’s the same bus.

-Need to book transportation in Colombia?
+Need Transportation in Colombia?

-I highly recommend booking all of your Colombia transportation with GuateGo.
-You can search for buses, shuttles, ferries, and Flights on their website.
-What I love most about them is their customer service.
-I know these guys personally from my time living in Guatemala and they really do look after their customers.
-So if anything happens and you get delayed and miss your bus, you can just call them and they are always there to help.
+I highly recommend booking Colombia transportation with GottoGo.
+You can search for buses, shuttles, ferries, and flights on their website—I love their customer service.
+I know them personally from my time living in Guatemala, and they genuinely care for their customers.
+If a delay occurs and you miss your bus, call them for help.

-If you book through them you will pay a little more than if you book in person at the bus station.
-But it’s worth it for the ease and security in my opinion.
+If you book through GottoGo, you will pay more than at the bus station, but it’s worth it for the ease and security.
 Click here to search for transportation in Colombia.

 Where to Stay in Palomino